"Grand Central Station"

 Engine Company 6 "The Busiest"

 Engine Company 6 was established on November 16, 1983.
 Engine 6 has responded to incidents all across the city.
 The most famous incident Engine 6 has operated at was when they were stationed in Chinatown at the 7 Alarm 9th Ave Fire (2/11/1985).
-They currently operate a 2015 Spartan ERV Gladiator.
-This is Engine Company 6's fourth engine.
+They currently operate a 2018 Pierce Arrow XT.
+This is Engine Company 6's fifth engine.
 Engine 6 is equipped with a 2,000 GPM pump, a 750 gallon water tank and two 50 gallon foam tanks for class A and B foam.
 The equipment carried on board Engine 6 is the standard engine company equipment (axes, halligans, nozzles, supply hose, attack hoses, etc).
-Engine 6 was the busiest engine in 2011 and 2014.
+Engine 6 was the busiest engine in 2011, 2014 and 2018.

 Tower Ladder Company 2 "The Ring of Fire!"

 Tower Ladder 2 was originally established on November 16, 1983.
 In 2007 Tower Ladder 2 was disbanded because of budget cuts.
 Due to an increased number of fires that took place in Midtown Jakeland, Tower Ladder 2 was re-established on November 16, 2009.
 Tower Ladder 2 currently operates a 2015 Pierce Quantum equipped with a 95' tower ladder.
 This is the fifth ladder to see service as Tower Ladder 2.
 One member of Tower Ladder Company 2 has made the supreme sacrifice on 4/6/2011 during the General Alarm Jakeland Clipper Public House Fire.
 Tower Ladder 2 was the busiest ladder in 2013, 2014, 2015 and 2017.